heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 > If you rely on internal experts without a dedicated editor and approval process, you’re courting trouble.
 Kissane p.
 66

+# Editing as necessary skill and craft

+> But the truth is, none of these tools can replace a skilled in-house editor.
+If your client will be creating and managing more than a few dozen pages of content, they’ll need an editor or internal content strategist to keep things running smoothly.
+Kissane p.
+69

 ## Editing is about authority and leadership

 > Content creation encompasses writing, illustration, information visualization, metadata and text-equivalent production, and interface writing, and is supported by creative direction and old-fashioned editorial leadership.
 Kissane, p.
 62

+## Editing as continuous handling of complex situations with unexpected components

+> The essence of editorial work lies not in style guides and arguments about grammar, but in the ability to cultivate relationships, manage chaos, and serve readers.
+It’s not a profession to be learned from books, but these three very different takes will help.
+Kissane p.
+78

+##

+> But real-world editing is much more about crack organizational skills, a habit of developing practical communication ideas, and the ability to deal firmly and diplomatically with the whole crew of people involved in getting a book, newspaper, or website from concept to delivery.
+Kissane p.
+17

+## Tasks of editors and editorial teams

+* maintaining consistency (often with style guides)
+* correct language
+* passion for getting the story
+* development of themes and narrative arcs
+* reactions to outside events
+* managing writers and creators
+* maintaining balanced variety

+## Editors as advocates of the readers

+> Editors worth their salt work not for writers or publishers, but for readers.
+Kissane p.
+17

+> Paradoxically, it’s only by working tirelessly for our readers that we can genuinely serve our clients and employers Kissane p.
+18

+> Acting as a user advocate doesn’t make you an impractical idealist.
+As we’ve learned from our editorial colleagues, if your content doesn’t work for the user, you’ve already failed.
+User advocacy is simply a way of ensuring that a project achieves business goals. •	 Kissane p.
+47

+## Storytelling as a focus for editors

+> Whatever corner of the publishing world they come from, editors know how to help other people tell the best, most engaging stories they can tell.
+Content people with backgrounds in journalism or publishing usually have the basics of storytelling down cold, but the rest of us can learn from the storytelling principles of these fields—from the basics like building a lead that hooks the reader (and supporting it with facts and quotations) to sophisticated techniques for layering in secondary narratives.
+Kissane p.
+18

 ## Web editing as a root of content strategy